-Our front door makeover is complete and we’re ready to open our new front door to guests for the Christmas season!
+Our black front door makeover is complete and we’re ready to open our new front door to guests for the season!
 See the reveal in this series in partnership with Therma-Tru Benchmark doors.

 Reveal days are so much fun around our place.
 We get giddy with excitement and love looking back at the before photos, comparing the changes, remembering each of the steps we’ve taken along the way… because I have to say, home design is a practice in patience.